kaczmar2/tftp-hpa/README.md

 - **Conflicting options**: Don't use `--listen` as it conflicts with `--foreground` (required for containers)
 - **Security**: Avoid changing `--user` from `tftp` as this breaks the container's security model
 - **Directory**: The TFTP root directory is fixed to `/srv/tftp` and cannot be changed via arguments

+### File Permissions for Uploads

+**Note**: Setting up host directory permissions for TFTP uploads is beyond the scope of this README, as requirements vary by environment.

+For general guidance when using `--create`: the container process needs write access to the mounted directory.
+This typically involves setting appropriate permissions on the host directory before starting the container.